Agrivoltaics: System design

+Solar panels can be placed between crops, above crops, or on greenhouses.
+There are a variety of options for how the panels are set up.

 For any system, planners consider several variables to maximize solar energy absorption by panels and crops.
 The most important is the angle of the panels.
-Other factors are crops, panel heights, solar irradiance and climate.

-In their 1982 paper, Goetzberger and Zastrow published a number of ideas on how to optimize agrivoltaic installations in the Northern Hemisphere.
+Other factors include panel heights, solar irradiance and climate.
+In their pioneering 1982 paper, Goetzberger and Zastrow published a number of ideas on how to optimize agrivoltaic installations in the Northern Hemisphere, including the orientation of panels and ensuring crops receive enough light.